AllayMC/DataExtractor/README.md

 2. Download the latest release and put it in the ```plugins``` folder
 3. Start your server, run command ```/ext```, the output files will located in ```data/*```

+Please note that you should enter the server before start extracting the data!

 ## I want to build it myself!

 1. Make sure you have MSVC++ (Microsoft Visual C++ 17 and above) and CMake installed on your PC.
 Also you need to have an ide such as Clion (I'm using), Visual Studio or Visual Studio Code.